manikandan20091992/billingsystem/README.md

 Developed using FastAPI with a PostgreSQL database.

 Project Overview
 This project is a Billing System designed for managing product stock and generating purchase bills.
-The home page provides the following functionalities:
+The home page provides the following functionalities(CRUD):

 Add Product – Add new products to the stock.
 Update Stock – Update details of existing products.
-View All Product Stock – View a list of all available products.
+View All Product Stock – View a list of all available products. delete_product - To delete unwanted product

 Generate Bill – Generate purchase bills for customers.
 I have attached the requirements.txt file.